 BECN1 (Beclin 1) is a Protein Coding gene.
-Diseases associated with BECN1 include cervix carcinoma and breast cancer.
-Among its related pathways are Cellular Senescence and Development Dopamine D2 receptor transactivation of EGFR.
-GO annotations related to this gene include sequence-specific DNA binding and phosphatidylinositol 3-kinase binding.
+Diseases associated with BECN1 include Cervix Carcinoma and Breast Cancer.
+Among its related pathways are Mitophagy - animal and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and phosphatidylinositol 3-kinase binding.
 An important paralog of this gene is BECN2.

 UniProtKB/Swiss-Prot for BECN1 Gene

 Plays a central role in autophagy (PubMed:23184933, PubMed:28445460).
 Acts as core subunit of the PI3K complex that mediates formation of phosphatidylinositol 3-phosphate; different complex forms are believed to play a role in multiple membrane trafficking pathways: PI3KC3-C1 is involved in initiation of autophagosomes and PI3KC3-C2 in maturation of autophagosomes and endocytosis.
 Involved in regulation of degradative endocytic trafficking and required for the abcission step in cytokinesis, probably in the context of PI3KC3-C2 (PubMed:20643123, PubMed:20208530, PubMed:26783301).
 Essential for the formation of PI3KC3-C2 but not PI3KC3-C1 PI3K complex forms.
 Involved in endocytosis (PubMed:25275521).
 Protects against infection by a neurovirulent strain of Sindbis virus (PubMed:9765397).
 May play a role in antiviral host defense.

 Beclin-1-C 35 kDa localized to mitochondria can promote apoptosis; it induces the mitochondrial translocation of BAX and the release of proapoptotic factors.